Join the RHS today and support our charitable work

 Join the RHS today and support our charity

-Several viruses and phytoplasmas (which have characteristics in common with both viruses and bacteria) infect strawberries to cause a wide range of symptoms which result in poor vigour and low yield.
+Several viruses and phytoplasmas (which have characteristics in common with both viruses and bacteria) infect strawberries, causing a wide range of symptoms that result in poor vigour and low yield.

 Many viruses and phytoplasmas affect strawberries, either singly or in combination.
 These may lead to strange appearances such as green petals, crinkling and yellow spotting and vein banding of the leaves.
 Worse still, stunting, poor growth and loss of yield.